eXp Realty - Pyramid Scheme or Not?

 Revenue Sharing at eXp Realty

-This is no different at eXp Realty. eXp Realty has significantly reduced their amount of overhead, compared to a traditional real estate brokerage.
-They do this by eliminating company paid brick and mortar offices and instead hosting all company support and training in their virtual office called eXp World.
+Revenue Sharing is no different at eXp Realty. eXp Realty has significantly reduced its amount of overhead compared to a traditional real estate brokerage.
+They do this by eliminating company paid brick and mortar offices and hosting all company support and training in their virtual office called eXp World.
 Additionally, because eXp Realty is one real estate brokerage and not a franchise model, there are no regions or franchises to sell and pay for.
 These cost savings then translate into revenue share for eXp Realty agents helping to grow the company.

 Revenue share at eXp Realty works like this.
-If and when you recruit an agent to the company, you share in the revenue that agent brings in indefinitely as long as you and that agent are with the company.
+When you recruit an agent to the company, you share in the revenue that an agent brings in indefinitely as long as you and that agent are with the company.
 Additionally, if that agent attracts another agent to the company, you share in that revenue as well.
-This goes on for 7 generations, or levels.
+This benefit goes on for seven generations, or tiers.

 What is eXp Realty?

 eXp Realty is part of the publicly-traded company eXp World Holdings (EXPI) on the Nasdaq stock exchange. eXp is audited by the SEC and is 100% completely legal.

 eXp Realty was founded in 2009 by Glenn Sanford and now is home to over 20,000 real estate agents in all 50 US states and nearly all the Canadian provinces.